 7 2-hour lectures, 7 1-hour computer practicals and 7 2-hour work group sessions.
 Recordings of the lectures are available as weblectures.

 Each course week begins with a lecture to introduce and explain course material.
 The lectures also cover additional and new topics that are included in the examination.
 As preparation for the lectures students are required to study the chapters assigned for that week.
 The lectures primarily focus on course objectives 1 and 2.

 The computer practicals

 The computer practicals and work group sessions take place on the day following the lectures.
-During the computer practicals students practise data analysis on the basis of exercises.
+During the computer practicals students practice data analysis on the basis of exercises.
 Comparable assignments are also used in the SPSS-skills tests.
-The computer practicals primarily contribute to course objective 3.
+The computer practicals primarily contribute to course objectives 3 and 4.
 Attendance is compulsory for the computer practicals.
 A missed practical has to be compensated at a later time.